 Ultraviolet radiation increases the risk of three types of skin cancer: melanoma, basal cell carcinoma, and squamous cell carcinoma.
 These skin cancers show up at any time, after exposure.

 The medical community warns us that sunburns that occur in childhood are often cited as posing the greatest risk for developing melanoma later in life.

 “Sustaining five or more sunburns in youth increases lifetime melanoma risk by 80 percent.
 On average, a person’s risk for melanoma doubles if he or she has had more than five sunburns.”

-Heatstroke may begin as heat cramps, fainting, or exhaustion.
-However, if heatstroke progresses, it can damage the brain and other internal organs, sometimes fatally.
+Heatstroke can originate as heat cramps, fainting, or exhaustion.
+However, if left untreated, it can progress and harm the brain and internal organs, potentially leading to fatal outcomes.

-When combined with dehydration, prolonged exposure to extreme heat can cause the body’s temperature control system to fail.
-This can result in a core body temperature greater than 105 degrees Fahrenheit.
+Dehydration, extended exposure to extreme heat can disrupt the body’s temperature regulation mechanism.
+This may result in a core body temperature surpassing 105 degrees Fahrenheit.

 Common symptoms of heatstroke often include: